patrick96/notification-mount/README.md

 [Service]
 Type=simple
-ExecStart=/usr/bin/devmon --no-mount --no-unmount --exec-on-drive "notification-mount.py -d %%f"
+ExecStart=/usr/bin/devmon --no-mount --no-unmount --exec-on-drive "notification-mount -d %%f"

 [Install]
 WantedBy=default.target
 ```
-Fot this you will need to have the `notification-mount.py` in a folder that is part of the `$PATH`
+Fot this you will need to have the `notification-mount` in a folder that is part of the `$PATH`

 **Note:** This should be the default `$PATH`.
 Alternatively you can set your modified `PATH` on the systemd environment like described [here](https://wiki.archlinux.org/index.php/Systemd/User#PATH).